Ultray-Studios/RBXConnectionManager/README.md

 ```lua
 connectionManager:Destroy()
 ```

+### Automatic Player Cleanup
+If you include a player's UserId into the event name, it will clean it self up automatically

+---

 ## Notes
 - On the **server-side**, connections linked to a player will be automatically removed when they leave.